devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 ![GOT](https://media.giphy.com/media/iwVHUKnyvZKEg/giphy.gif)

-Its Year 2014, A 16-year-old playing with android.
-Yeah I'm back to android after I messed up my iPhone. since then I had many android phones changed but in every android phone that I ever owned I did the same thing which is far from rooting.
-This time I started playing with the [Android roms](https://en.wikipedia.org/wiki/List_of_custom_Android_distributions) (Android ROMs are just modified android os) and different [kernels](https://en.wikipedia.org/wiki/Kernel_(operating_system)), [bootloaders](https://en.wikipedia.org/wiki/Booting), recovery images,etc., available for the specific device I had.
-I would change the android rom as frequently as 2-3 per week just because it was fun to do.
+Its Year 2014, A 16-year-old playing with Android.
+Yeah I'm back to Android after I messed up my iPhone. since then I had many Android phones changed but in every Android phone that I ever owned I did the same thing which is far from rooting.
+This time I started playing with the [Android roms](https://en.wikipedia.org/wiki/List_of_custom_Android_distributions) (Android ROMs are just modified Android os) and different [kernels](https://en.wikipedia.org/wiki/Kernel_(operating_system)), [bootloaders](https://en.wikipedia.org/wiki/Booting), recovery images,etc., available for the specific device I had.
+I would change the Android rom as frequently as 2-3 per week just because it was fun to do.
 Basically, I was addicted to that for a long time.
 I didn't want to stay there but I wanted to learn how the operating system works.
 That's how I got introduced to [`Linux`](https://en.wikipedia.org/wiki/Linux).
 I was a beginner and a windows user, so Linux is scary as well as fun for the first time.
-Out of curiosity i learned [Bash Scripting](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and made [Intelli Tweaks](https://forum.xda-developers.com/android/software-hacking/mod-intelli-tweaks-t3159308).
+Out of curiosity i learned [Bash Scripting](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and made [Intelli Tweaks](https://forum.xda-developers.com/Android/software-hacking/mod-intelli-tweaks-t3159308).

 ![Intelli tweaks](/assets/images/intelli_tweaks.png)
 ![Intelli tweaks 2](/assets/images/intelli_tweaks_2.png)

-<a href="https://forum.xda-developers.com/android/software-hacking/mod-intelli-tweaks-t3159308" >Click here to check it out</a>
+<a href="https://forum.xda-developers.com/Android/software-hacking/mod-intelli-tweaks-t3159308" >Click here to check it out</a>

-**Intelli tweaks**, as the name suggests, Its a tweaking script for rooted android phones which will buff your phone's performance; You may have to take a look at what it can do and make sure you read the comments too 😅.
+**Intelli tweaks**, as the name suggests, Its a tweaking script for rooted Android phones which will buff your phone's performance; You may have to take a look at what it can do and make sure you read the comments too 😅.
 To be honest, I copied a few features from others and added to mine and made my tweaks look unique.

 _Thats the first-ever **code/project** I ever wrote. **Proud Moment**_ 🎉.